basho/basho_docs/content/riak/ts/1.4.0/using/querying/SELECT/GROUP-BY.md

 `GROUP BY` returns a single row for each unique combination of values for columns specified in the GROUP BY statement.
 There is no guaranteed order for the returned rows.

 The SELECT statement must contain only the columns specified in `GROUP BY`.
 Columns not used as groups can appear as function parameters.
+The GROUP BY statement works on all rows, not just the values in the partition key, so all columns are available.

 The [aggregate function] may be used with the GROUP BY statement.
 If used, `SELECT` may contain the columns specified in either `GROUP BY` or the [aggregate function].